numfocus/gsoc/2016/proposals/stolliker-ryan.md

 ### August 17th - August 21th 19:00 UTC

-Week to account for complications and delays.
+Week to account for complications and delays, test on more machines and operating systems.

 ## Future works